diegoxa/drone-voyage/README.md

 * github_ssh_key (required) Github private key.
 * image (required) Docker image name, i.e.: diegoxa/voyager:v1.0
 * deployment_files (required) One or many comma separated files
+* container_name (optional) The container name under deployment to apply the image change.
+Ideal when you have multiple containers in a manifest file but you only need to update a specific container.
 * commit_author (required) Author to be used on the commit.
 * commit_email (required) Email to be used on the commit.
 * log_level (optional) Log level. [info,debug]